 The Sargan Test of Overidentifying Restrictions is applied to check the validity of the instruments used in simultaneous equation models.
 As the name suggests, it is applicable to overidentified model equations.

 Overidentification implies that the number of endogenous regressors is less than the number of instruments used in the given equation.
 It can be easily determined using Order and Rank conditions of Identification.
 Identification is one of the essential and initial steps in estimating simultaneous equation models.
-If an equation or model is overidentified, tests of overidentifying restrictions must be applied to check the validity of instruments.
+Furthermore, if an equation or model is overidentified, tests of overidentifying restrictions must be applied to check the validity of instruments.
 When an equation or model is just or exactly-identified, such tests are not applicable.

 Specification of the Model